YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/index.md

 ## Use Cases

-* We are going to demonstrate four Use Cases of CircleCI.You can checkout the use cases of CircleCI at [Use Cases](https://github.com/YSU-CSIS-SE/csci-5802-tooldemo-circleci/blob/master/UseCases.md) page.
+* We are going to demonstrate four Use Cases of CircleCI.You can checkout the use cases of CircleCI at [Use Cases](https://github.com/YSU-CSIS-SE/csci-5802-tooldemo-circleci/blob/master/UseCases.md)

 **Use Case 1**

-* Check out Simple Small Project With Continous Integration Tests on CircleCI here link2.
+* Simple Small Project With Continous Integration Tests on CircleCI (link1).

 **Use Case 2**

-* Checkout Custom Configuration of CircleCI on a Large Open Source Project here link3.
+* Custom Configuration of CircleCI on a Large Open Source Project here (link2).

 **Use Case 3**

-* Check out Collabarations using Slack here link4.
+* Collabarations using Slack (link3).

 **Use Case 4**

-* Checkout SSH access to build here link5.
+* SSH access to build (link4).